oferezr/News-title-classification/README.md

 Secondly, I wanted to get all the data from beginning of my work till handout of the script.
 So I wrote a batch file that I set the Windows Task scheduler to run at each hour.
-Now I have around 1,200 sample from both newspapers.
+Now I have more than 1,000 samples from both newspapers.
 I'm saving the sample as json file with the classification (0 for Haaretz and 1 for IsraelHayom).

 # Preprocessing